Our case studies

 - more new financial service opportunities proactively pitched to customers.

 SituationComreg is the general Communications regulator for Ireland, covering almost all possible types of communications.
 In this capacity, it acts as the National Regulatory Authority for the Postal Sector in Ireland.
-John Hearn, Comreg’s Manager for Postal Liberalisation initially conducted a series of “physical” conferences to collect feedback about the impact of the postal market liberalisation.
-He wanted however to collect additional insights to fully understand what benefits might be expected for all types of customers of postal services in Ireland, after the full opening of the Irish postal market due by the end of 2010.
+John Hearn, Comreg’s Manager for Postal Liberalisation initially conducted a series of “physical” conferences to collect feedback about the impact of the postal market liberalization.
+However, he wanted to collect additional insights to fully understand what benefits might be expected for all types of customers of postal services in Ireland.
+These additional insights were to be collected after the full opening of the Irish postal market due by the end of 2010.

-ApproachSynthetron solution was used to engage both the service providers and the representatives of customers in a different way through a single cyber-discussion.
-The script for the online debate on “Understanding and ensuring the benefits to all consumers from a competitive postal market” was developed by Paul R. Kleindorfer, Distinguished Research Professor, INSEAD, an expert in the field of postal deregulation.
-Prof. Kleindorfer also facilitated the debate among the conference participants and wrote the report documenting on the outcome of the Synthetron session.
+ApproachSynthetron provided an innovative solution by engaging both the service providers and the representatives of customers in a single online discussion.
+The script for the online dialogue on “Understanding and ensuring the benefits to all consumers from a competitive postal market” was developed by Paul R. Kleindorfer, Distinguished Research Professor at INSEAD, an expert in the field of postal deregulation.
+Prof. Kleindorfer also facilitated the debate among the conference participants and wrote the report documenting the outcome of the Synthetron session.

-ResultsSynthetron enabled to collect feedback in a very efficient way.
-Indeed, holding a conventional type of meeting is time consuming for both Comreg and the participants.
+ResultsBy using Synthetron, the feedback was collected in an efficient way.
+Traditional meetings are time consuming both for Comreg and the participants.
 The need to spend at least half a day at such symposium, plus the travelling time inevitably restricts the participation of many stakeholders; especially those who live some distance from the venue.
-Also, the Synthetron dialogues ensured that every participant got the opportunity to make his/her point.
+The online dialogues ensured that every participant got the opportunity to make their point, from the comfort of their own laptop and a place of their own choosing.

-SituationTo inform the EU policy framework on biodiversity, the European Union’s Research and Innovation DG, in cooperation with the European Platform for Biodiversity Research Strategy (EPBRS) wished to mobilize knowledge holders and providers, policy makers, performers and market players, users and society in general - local, regional, national, European and global level to participate in a multi-player consultation.
+SituationTo inform the EU policy framework on biodiversity, the European Union’s Research and Innovation DG, in cooperation with the European Platform for Biodiversity Research Strategy (EPBRS) wished to mobilize key stakeholders.
+Among the participants were: knowledge holders and providers, policy makers, performers and market players, users, and society in general on the local, regional, national, European and global level.
+The DG needed a way to efficiently engage these stakeholders.
+They had to take geographical location and busy agenda's into account.

-ApproachSynthetron came into play when external expertise had to be complemented by internal knowledge of both the central staff in Berlin and their colleagues in embassies around the world.
-Starting at the beginning of November 2014 we ran four 75 minute debates, each reflecting on different aspects of cultural and procedural issues – three in an overall context and one especially focused on ways how to handle European policy aspects in the light of the newly established European External Action Service.
+ApproachSynthetron came into play in order to complement external expertise with the internal knowledge of the central staff in Berlin and their colleagues in embassies around the world.
+Starting in November 2014, we ran four 75-minute discussions, each spotlighting different aspects of cultural and procedural issues.
+Three concentrated on culture, creativity and organisation.
+One focused especially on how to handle European policy in the light of the newly established European External Action Service.
 Around 350 participants exchanged nearly 3,250 ideas.
 The analytical work was done in four steps:

-- An immediate response converting significant raw data from each debate into a readable layout
+- An immediate response converting significant raw data from each discussion into a readable layout

-- An in-depth analysis for each the 3 debates focusing on culture, creativity and organisation
+- An in-depth analysis for each the 3 discussions focusing on culture, creativity and organisation

 - An additional analysis on European Policy issues